-Contents of this book
+Contents

+1.1 These scheme rules are about complaints made from [commencement date] to authorised persons including legal practitioners and others, authorised in England and Wales.
+They explain which complaints are covered by the Legal Ombudsman and how it will deal with them.

+1.2 Parliament, in the Act:

-- 1.1 This book is about complaints made from [commencement date] to authorised persons including legal practitioners and others, authorised in England and Wales.
-It explains which complaints are covered by the ombudsman service and how it will deal with them.1 - 1.2 The Legal Services Act 2007 created the Legal Services Board (to oversee Approved Regulators) and the Office for Legal Complaints (to establish an ombudsman service).
-This book includes a summary of relevant provisions in the Act, but it is the Act itself that counts. - 1.3 The Act gave the Legal Services Board power to set requirements on how, under the rules of their Approved Regulators, authorised persons must handle complaints2 and cooperate with an ombudsman.3 - 1.4 The Act gave the Office for Legal Complaints power to make rules affecting which complaints can be handled by the ombudsman service and how those complaints will be handled. - 1.5 This book also includes some general guidance.
+- created the Legal Services Board (to oversee Approved Regulators) and the Office for Legal Complaints (to establish the Legal Ombudsman); - gave the Lord Chancellor power to make orders, including orders modifying who would be able to bring a complaint to the Legal Ombudsman; - gave the Legal Services Board power to set requirements for the rules of Approved Regulators about how authorised persons handle complaints1 and cooperate with an ombudsman;2 and - gave the Office for Legal Complaints power to make rules affecting which complaints can be handled by the Legal Ombudsman and how those complaints will be handled.

+1.3 These scheme rules include:

+- a summary of relevant provisions in the Act, as modified by an order made by the Lord Chancellor (though it is the Act and the order themselves that count); - [a summary of requirements on complaint-handling made by the Legal Services Board under the powers given to it by the Act;] and [Note: this depends on the LSB making requirements, as proposed in its letter of 30 November 2009 to Authorised Regulators]. - rules made by the Office for Legal Complaints under the powers given to it by the Act.

+The endnotes identify the section of the Act that is being summarised, or under which an order, requirement or rule has been made; and which are the rules made by the Office for Legal Complaints of the Legal Ombudsman.

+1.4 This book also includes some general guidance.
 There are six chapters -

-1. Introduction and definitions:
+1: Introduction and definitions:

-- contents of this book;

-- meaning of words that are underlined.
+- contents of this book; - meaning of words that are underlined.

-- 2. Who can complain about what:
+2: Who can complain about what:

-- who can complain;

-- what they can complain about.
+- who can complain; - what they can complain about.

-- 3. What authorised persons must do:
+3: What authorised persons must do:

-- dealing with complaints themselves;

-- cooperating with the ombudsman service.
+- dealing with complaints themselves; - cooperating with the Legal Ombudsman.

-- 4. When complaints can be referred to the ombudsman service:
+4: When complaints can be referred to the Legal Ombudsman:

 - after complaining to the authorised person;

 - time limit from act/omission;

 - ombudsman extending time limits.

-- 5. How the ombudsman service deals with complaints:
+5: How the Legal Ombudsman will deal with complaints:

 - first contact;

 - grounds for dismissal;

 - referring a complaint to court;

 - referring to another complaints scheme;

 - related complaints;

 - informal resolution and investigation;

 - evidence;

 - procedural time limits;

 - hearings;

 - determinations and awards by an ombudsman;

 - acceptance/rejection of determinations;

 - publication;

 - enforcement.

-- 6. Case fees payable by authorised persons.
+6: Case fees payable by authorised persons.